filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     ```

 1. Open the terminal window where your lite-node is running and press `CTRL` + `c` to close the daemon.
-1. In the same window restart the lite-node:
+1. In the same window, restart the lite-node:

     ```shell
     FULLNODE_API_INFO=wss://wss.mainnet.node.glif.io/apigw/lotus lotus daemon --lite